The Tallest Water Slides in America 2026

 For more on the Disney water parks, see Typhoon Lagoon vs Blizzard Beach 2026.

-5. The Edge — Action Park / Mountain Creek, New Jersey
+4. The Edge — Mountain Creek, New Jersey

 Drop height: 100 feet